BizzoTL/MICROPHERRET/README.md

 After creating the class, add the saved model and scaler with the others in the MICROPHERRET folder to run your predictions.

 #### Class generation example: acetoclastic methanogenesis
 The code to run the example class generation script is available with the other files in the "Example" folder.
-After installing MICROPHERRET and activating the environment, simply run create_new_class.py from the folder to obtain the classifiers fro the acetoclastic methanogenesis functional class.
+After installing MICROPHERRET and activating the environment, simply run create_new_class.py from the folder to obtain the classifiers for the acetoclastic methanogenesis functional class.
 The exact command to run is the following:
 ```
 python3 create_new_class.py -g annotations/ --from_faprotax my_faprotax_db.csv  -f acetoclastic_methanogenesis
 ```
 The resulting files will be the .sav and .scaler models that need to be put into the model folder in order to predict MICROPHERRET functions.